-Strategy C2.1: Provide community services to uphold public safety standards

-Strategy C2.3: Provide, monitor and improve adequate Bush Fire Protection
+- Strategy C2.1: Provide community services to uphold public safety standards - Strategy C2.2: Support provision of emergency services - Strategy C2.3: Provide, monitor and improve adequate Bush Fire Protection provisions.

 At this stage minimal expense is anticipated until such time as a formal position has been established.